Council of Scientific and Industrial Research: Shanti Swarup Bhatnagar Prize

 The above criteria help CSIR Committee to select the eligible candidates for the award but the selection will be based on the results of selection procedure which is conducted by the Advisory Committee of CSIR.

 Research laboratories under CSIR

-As of April 2022, there are 38 research laboratories under CSIR in entire India.
+As of May 2024, there are 39 research laboratories, 39 outreach centres, 1 Innovation Complexes, and three units with a pan-India presence under CSIR in India.

 Journals

 18 journals and 3 popular science magazines (Science Reporter and its Hindi, Urdu editions) are available under open access from NOPR website.